 Two pillars of the Patient Protection and Affordable Care Act (“PPACA”) are the individual mandate and the employer mandate.
 Central to the ability of the government to administer both mandates is the gathering of information.

 With regards to the individual mandate, IRS Code Section 6055 enacted by PPACA requires employers providing minimum essential coverage to report certain information to the IRS about the coverage provided and who it is provided to.
 With regards to the employer mandate, IRS Code Section 6056 enacted by PPACA requires applicable large employers to report information regarding the coverage offered to their employees.
 Both Sections 6055 and 6056 also require statements to be furnished to the individuals that are mentioned in the reports to the IRS.
+Although the penalty for the individual mandate was reduced to $0 as of January 1, 2019, employers are still required to report to the IRS and provide statements to employees.

 Determining who is a full-time employee for purposes of the Employer Mandate is not as simple and straightforward as it seems.
 An employer must be mindful of temporary, seasonal, and variable hour employees, among others.
 The final regulations for the Employer Mandate attempt to provide a framework by which employers can count the hours and determine the full-time status of their employees.
 This complex set of regulations nestled within the larger set of regulations that govern the Employer Mandate dictate how employers must count hours.